Diaphoretickes: Evolution

 Evolutionary relationships are still uncertain between the different clades of Diaphoretickes.
 Haptista and Cryptista, initially hypothesized as relatives of each other (collectively known as the taxon Hacrobia), were later revealed to be more distantly related.
-In particular, Cryptista and the species Microheliella maris form a clade known as Pancryptista, which in turn is the closest relative of Archaeplastida, together forming the proposed 'CAM' clade.
+In particular, Cryptista and the species Microheliella maris form a clade known as Pancryptista, which in turn is the closest relative of Archaeplastida, together forming the CAM clade.
 Telonemia, previously assigned to Hacrobia, is sometimes resolved as the sister clade of the SAR supergroup, forming the hypothesized TSAR clade, while other studies resolve it as more closely related to Haptista.

 Three small groups of protists—provorans, hemimastigotes, and the species Meteora sporadica—form a clade that may be either related to or inside of Diaphoretickes, depending on the analysis.
 Before phylogenomic data from Meteora and provorans became available, there was already a known affinity between hemimastigotes and Diaphoretickes, although the exact position of hemimastigotes remained unclear.
 Cavalier-Smith proposed that hemimastigotes were the closest relatives of Diaphoretickes (known by him as corticates), and established the name eucorta (eu-, 'well-developed' and cortex, 'bark') for their suggested clade, since both groups have a cortical pellicle: with cortical alveoli in corticates, and with microtubules and a proteinaceous thickening in hemimastigotes instead.
 According to the phylogenetic definition of Diaphoretickes, any organism that is more closely related to them than to Discoba or Amorphea is considered part of them, which renders 'eucorta' a synonym of Diaphoretickes.

 The following cladogram summarizes the relationships within Diaphoretickes, according to phylogenomic analyses of the 2020s.
 Chromalveolates are marked *; clades containing heliozoa are marked **.

 There is uncertainty regarding relationships with the remaining eukaryotic clades.
 Between Diaphoretickes and Amorphea, the two major clades of eukaryotes, there are many smaller clades—Discoba, Metamonada, Malawimonada, Ancyromonadida, CRuMs, and the aforementioned provoran-hemimastigote-Meteora clade—that may branch closer to one or the other, or closer to the root of the eukaryotic tree, depending on the analysis.
 Only some analyses find a closer relationship between Diaphoretickes and the Discoba clade, together known as Diphoda.
 According to a 2021 molecular clock analysis, Diaphoretickes diverged from other eukaryotes during the Paleoproterozoic (2.2 to 1.6 billion years ago), although the first putative fossils originated during the Mesoproterozoic.